CyCraft/magnetar/docs/docs-main/read-data/index.md

 ```
 <!-- prettier-ignore-end -->

 For now read the Firestore documentation on [Simple and Compound Queries](https://firebase.google.com/docs/firestore/query-data/queries).
-The concept is inspired by Firestore, but with Magnetar _every_ local and remote store plugin implements the proper logic to work with these kind of queries!
+The concept is inspired by Firestore, but with Magnetar _every_ cache and remote store plugin implements the proper logic to work with these kind of queries!

 More Magnetar specific information on this will come soon.